SherineAwad/multiomicsGRN/README.md

 5. **Visualization and Module Generation**
    - Generate regulatory modules: groups of co-regulated genes per TF.
    - Create heatmaps, network diagrams, and motif enrichment plots for interpretation.

 ---

-## Main Outputs

-1. **Gene Regulatory Network (GRN)**
-   - TFs linked to predicted target genes.
-   - Derived from DARs/topics and motif enrichment.

-2. **TF Activity Matrices**
-   - Quantitative scores of TF activity per cell.

-3. **Regulatory Modules**
-   - Groups of genes predicted to be co-regulated by each TF.

-4. **Plots and Visualizations**
-   - Heatmaps of TF activity
-   - Network diagrams of GRNs
-   - Motif enrichment summaries

----

-## Connection to Previous Steps

-- **Input:** binarized cistopic object with DARs or topic peaks (from pycisTopic).
-- **Input:** cisTarget databases (prebuilt or custom).
-- **Optional input:** scRNA-seq metadata for enhanced GRN inference.
-- **Output:** GRN, TF activity matrices, regulatory modules, and visualizations for downstream analysis.

----